the Dancing Cat Yoga Centre

 The room is large and sunlit and located in central uptown New Westminster with plenty of easy parking.
-There are blankets, pillows, bolsters, extra mats, water and washrooms available to make your class an enjoyable and comfortable experience.
+There are blankets, pillows, bolsters, extra mats and washrooms available to make your class an enjoyable and comfortable experience.
 See our Map for location and directions.

 “I have learned that the Body listens to rhythms the mind can’t even hear.” – John Lee